 SEO is a powerful long-term strategy that serves both the website user and the search engines.
-Long gone are the days of keywords stuffing, link wheels and spamming your way to the top of the search engines.
-Google, Bing, Yahoo and the rest are more intelligent than ever and have figured out most of the tricks used to sway rankings.
-Even more important to realize is that internet users are also smarter than ever and want what they are searching for right now!
-In order to rank well and convert those SEO leads we must create an experience that encourages the users to continue in the buyers’ journey.
-By focusing on user intent first and creating a WOW experience on your website you will also impress the search engines.
-(Moz)
+Gone are the days of keyword stuffing, link wheels, and spamming your way to the top of search engines.
+Google, Bing, Yahoo, and the rest are more intelligent than ever and have figured out most of the black hat SEO tricks used to sway rankings.
+It’s even more critical to realize internet users are more intelligent than ever and want the answers to their search right now!
+To rank well and convert those SEO leads, we must create an experience encouraging the users to continue in the buyers’ journey.
+In this article, we’ll discuss using effective call-to-action examples that increase conversion rates and create long-term users.

 Table of Contents